-- For whom you provide more than half his or her financial support for the taxable year, and - Who lived with you for the entire year as a member of your household or is related to you by blood or marriage or adoption, and - In each case, the individual must be a U.S. citizen or resident, or a resident of Canada or Mexico for some part of the tax year.
+- For whom you provide more than half his or her financial support for the taxable year, and - Who lived with you for the entire year as a member of your household or is related to you by blood or marriage (as recognized under federal law) or adoption, and - In each case, the individual must be a U.S. citizen or resident, or a resident of Canada or Mexico for some part of the tax year.

-Under applicable federal tax rules, domestic partners and his or her dependents who do not qualify for your federal tax dependents may not participate in your Health Care Spending Account.
+Under applicable federal tax rules, a domestic partner and his or her dependents who do not qualify as your federal tax dependents may not participate in your Health Care Spending Account.
 Details on federal tax dependents are defined by Section 105(b) and Notice 2010-38.